covid-test-dates/covid-test-date-site/README.md

 This site allows users to easily check updated expiration dates for COVID tests.

+The production roduction instance is served at https://covid.alangerber.us/ by Netlify.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## COVID Test Data